pkp/pkp-docs/contributing/en/create-and-edit.md

 ### Single Page Docs

-Single page documents are rendered fully from one markdown file.
-The table of contents on the side of the page is created using the header tags in markdown.
+Single page documents are rendered fully from one Markdown file.
+The table of contents on the side of the page is created using the header tags in Markdown.
 For example:

 ```
 ## The "Documentation Hub"